Cockhash/Encrypted-Archlinux-Installation/README.md

 # Congratulations!

 You should now have a working Arch Linux installation.
-It doesn't have a desktop environment or any applications yet...for that you can check out my ArchMatic repo, but the base installation is done.
+It doesn't have a desktop environment or any applications yet...
+For that you can check out my Automatic-Arch-Installation repo, but the base installation is done.

 First, exit chroot: